AnyChart/docs.anychart.com/Working_with_Data/Data_From_JSON.md

 ### CSV Data

-CSV format is easiest way to create data set.
+CSV format is the easiest way to create plain data set.
 Here is a sample of CSV data set.

 ```
   // csv data set